 Dual Language in Urbana School District

 Dual Language is a bilingual education program that integrates students from Spanish speaking homes (bilingual and/or predominately Spanish) with students from English speaking homes and/or additional languages with instruction in and through two languages (Spanish AND English).
-The program includes equal numbers of two groups of students: native English speakers and native Spanish speakers (50% of each language group, or 33% minimum of one group).
-Students spend part of the school day learning in their native language and part of the day learning in English through a 90/10 model.
+Students spend part of the school day learning in Spanish and part of the day learning in English through a 90/10 model.
 (See below for more details).

-The goals of the dual language program is for students develop high-levels of proficiency in their own language as well as a second language.
-The benefits of balanced bilingualism allow for creativity and problem solving, greater cross-cultural understanding, and marketability for future college and career goals in a bilingual and multilingual society.
+The goals of the dual language program is for students develop high-levels of proficiency in both Spanish and in English.
+The benefits of bilingualism allow for creativity and problem solving, greater cross-cultural understanding, and marketability for future college and career goals in a bilingual and multilingual society.